 A graduate certificate program in CST, with classes taught in English but with options for reading and writing in Spanish, is also now enrolling students.
 In the Fall II term, graduate certificate students can enroll in CST 510.
 Social Doctrine of the Church: 1891-1965.
 Classes begin October 23rd.

-A graduate certificate program in CST, taught in English, will also launch in 2023.
-The curriculum is being developed by Rev. Avelino González-Ferrér, a priest in the Archdiocese of Washington, and is targeted to priests, deacons, and lay ecclesial ministers who seek to deepen their understanding of CST to better serve their faith communities.
+The graduate program was developed by Rev. Avelino González-Ferrér, a priest in the Archdiocese of Washington, and is targeted to ecclesial ministers who seek to deepen their understanding of CST to better serve their faith communities.
 Many Catholic pastoral leaders feel insufficiently knowledgeable when faced with the challenges of immigration, racism, poverty, and family breakdown.
-The curriculum will draw upon the Church’s broad and deep intellectual tradition to provide the wisdom and insights needed to address these issues within local parishes.
+The curriculum draws upon the Church’s broad and deep intellectual tradition to provide the wisdom and insights needed to address these issues within local parishes.
 There are also plans to develop a hybrid seminar-travel experience in Rome through which students can earn academic credit.